 |June 2016||President Toomas Hendrik Ilves at the 7th World Congress of the Finno-Ugric Peoples in Lahti|

 |April 2016||President Toomas Hendrik Ilves|

-|March 2016||President Toomas Hendrik Ilves (lecture in Tanner Foundation)|
+|March 2016||President Toomas Hendrik Ilves (lecture at the Tanner Society)|

 |November 2014||Prime Minister Taavi Rõivas|